NokNokMLS/BigDoorWyamBlog/input/posts/2019-08-17-the-digest-18th-august-2019.md

 ---
 _**Today the Shops are CLOSED**_

-**Tackling the Banks/  Warsaw - Remembering/ Krakow - Rainbow Plague Piffle/ Lodz - Eco Lead/ Tri-City - Siren Call/ Poznan - New Museum/ Wroclaw - Speedway soon/ Poland shaped by Tyrants/ Sport - Polonia Tour/Flocking Foreigners and more**
+**Blow Reform/  Warsaw - Craft Beer/ Krakow - Steel Fire/ Lodz - Liver Buster/ Tri-City - Teutonic Knights/ Poznan - Malta Modify/ Wroclaw - Bus Lane Bikers/ Rights Commissioner Speaks/ Sport - Team Triumphs/Fluent Foreigners and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)